techidaily/site-games-able/source/_posts/backwards-compatibility-for-sonys-gaming-generation-shift.md

  If you want to play a large number of PS3 titles on your PS4 for the lowest price, subscribing to PS Plus Premium is the easiest route as long as you have a steady enough network connection and don't mind the upfront cost.
 At the time of writing, there are over 300 PS3 games available on the service, though the exact number changes as titles are added and removed.

- See our[overview of PlayStation Plus](https://www.makeuseof.com/what-is-playstation-plus/) for more information.
+ See our [overview of PlayStation Plus](https://www.makeuseof.com/what-is-playstation-plus/) for more information.
 Be aware that in regions where game streaming is not available (including Australia, Brazil, India, Mexico, and many other countries) PS Plus Premium is instead called PlayStation Plus Deluxe.
 If you live in one of these countries, you can't access PS3 games on the service.

 ## Play Remasters and Remakes of PS3 Games

- Due to the huge number of[video game remasters and remakes](https://www.makeuseof.com/video-game-ports-remakes-remasters-reboots/) that launch these days, you can often enjoy games that were made for older systems with a fresh coat of paint on a current console.
+ Due to the huge number of [video game remasters and remakes](https://www.makeuseof.com/video-game-ports-remakes-remasters-reboots/) that launch these days, you can often enjoy games that were made for older systems with a fresh coat of paint on a current console.
 Sometimes, these appear in compilations, so you get multiple games from a series in one package.

 Below are a few examples of PS3 games you can play remastered on PS4: